-A day care or day nursery (i.e.: a child care operation in which services are regularly provided to seven or more children), is subject to the following conditions:
+A child care operation, in which services are regularly provided to seven or more children, is subject to the following conditions:

-- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70 m or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
-These include, but are not limited to, heavy industrial uses, service stations, garages, taverns, night clubs, and amusement uses. - (g) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
-These include, but are not limited to, heavy industrial uses, service stations, garages, taverns, night clubs, and amusement uses;
+- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70 m2 or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations.

+- (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
+These include, but are not limited to, heavy industrial uses, service stations, garages, taverns, night clubs, and amusement uses.